iLikeToBeAnonymous/GitHub_CheatSheet/DISM_and_Custom_Images.md

 DISM /Online /Cleanup-Image /AnalyzeComponentStore

 # Clean broken hard links from the component store (WinSxS cleanup)
-Dism /Online /Cleanup-Image /StartComponentCleanup # "Source" CANNOT be specified with this command
+DISM /Online /Cleanup-Image /StartComponentCleanup # "Source" CANNOT be specified with this command

 # Now you can begin restoring from a wim image...
 $wimFilePath = 'J:\Win10Pro-21H2-HMIvs.wim'